Characters: The Amazing Race 22

 Bates: Even with our brains, two are better than one.

-- Failed a Spot Check: Though nearly everyone had issues finding either the surfboards or the Pit Stop during the surfboard Roadblock in Bali, Bates took the cake by several times passing right by a Race sign pointing him in the right direction, one time even passing right by Chuck and Mona right before they took the correct path.
+- Though nearly everyone had issues finding either the surfboards or the Pit Stop during the surfboard Roadblock in Bali, Bates took the cake by several times passing right by a Race sign pointing him in the right direction, one time even passing right by Chuck and Mona right before they took the correct path.

 - Finishing Each Other's Sentences: Played with in the first leg: